 Keep your hands clean

-Wash your hands with soap and water many times at work, for at least 20 seconds each time.
-Be sure to use soap all over your hands, including your fingertips and underneath your nails.
+Wash your hands with soap and water when possible, for at least 20 seconds each time.
+Be sure to use soap all over your hands, including your fingertips, between your fingers, and underneath your nails.

 You may see your employer has placed hand sanitizer around your workplace.
 This can make it quick and easy to find it when you need it.
 Be sure to use the sanitizer correctly.
 Squirt it on the palm of your hand, then rub it all over your hands and fingers.
 Make sure you get it on the back of your hands, between your fingers, and on your fingertips.
 Keep rubbing your hands together until they’re dry.
 Read the label on the sanitizer’s container to find out how much sanitizer you should use.

 Always wash your hands or use hand sanitizer:

 - After you cough, sneeze, or blow your nose